barbedStingray/flexioncodereview/README.md

 The objective of this application is to assist teachers in grading their students unit conversion worksheets.
 They are to provide ..............

+## Deployment
+The app is currently deployed through Vercel.
+You can access it [here](https://flexioncodereview.vercel.app).

+## Running the App
+The app

 ## Development Tasks
     1.
-    2. Generator Function
+    2. Generator Function - Security Concerns
-    3. Integrated Testing in my Deployments
+    3. Integrate Testing in Deployments
     4.
     5.